Published on 27 Sep 2022 11:02 pm (UK Time)

 This bout set Marciano up for a title and was the end of the trail for the Brown Bomber.

-In all, Louis made 25 defences of his Heavyweight title from 1937 to 1948, and was a world champion for 11 years and 10 months.
+Louis made 25 defences of his Heavyweight title from 1937 to 1948 and was a world champion for 11 years and 10 months.
 Both are still records in the heavyweight division, the former in any division.

 His most remarkable record is that he knocked out 23 opponents in 27 title fights, including 5 world champions.